sgmarghade/express-architect-js/README.md

-This is hello world app for integration of ExpressJs with ArchitectJs.
+This is hello world app wth ExpressJs and ArchitectJs integration.

 ExpressJs : https://expressjs.com/